PathwayCommons/guide/_primers/functional_analysis/rna_sequencing_analysis.md

 #### Quantile-adjusted CML (qCML)

-The common likelihood we derived is contingent on the assumption that the total mapped sequence reads for each sample is the same $$N_j=N$$.
+The common likelihood we wish to maximize is contingent on equal total mapped sequence reads for each sample, that is, $$N_j=N$$ for all $$j$$.
 This is pretty unrealistic.
-As a workaround, Robinson and Smyth devised an iterative algorithm called quantile-adjusted conditional maximum likelihood (qCML) that transforms sample data into **pseudodata** that reflects the counts that would have been observed under equal total mapped sequence reads.
-In effect, the algorithm adjusts counts upwards for samples having total mapped sequence counts below the geometric mean and *vice versa*.
-It is this pseudodata for each gene that is applied to the CML estimate for common dispersion.
+As a workaround, Robinson and Smyth devised an iterative algorithm that involves 'quantile adjustment' of mapped sequence reads for each gene in each sample into **pseudodata** that represent the counts that would occur had the total reads been equal to the geometric mean of all samples ($$N_j=N^∗$$) (Figure 9A).

-Let the geometric mean ($$N^∗$$) of the total mapped sequence reads be given by

 $$
 \begin{equation*}